futurestackintel/phantomstack/Phantom stack/README.md

 3. Enter a domain, email, IP or company name
 4. Select a mode — Explorer, Analyst or Operator
 5. Hit Scan
+6. When the report loads, click **Ask about this scan** to open the chat

 **Claude API key is required.** All other keys are optional but unlock more data.